Overview of Cancer

 Can invade and damage nearby tissues and organs

-Metastasize.
-Cancer cells break away from a malignant tumor and enter the bloodstream or lymphatic system to form secondary tumors in other parts of the body.
+Can spread or metastasize.
+Cancer cells break away from a malignant tumor and move through the bloodstream or lymphatic system to form tumors in other parts of the body.

 What are the general categories of cancers?

-There are several general categories of cancer, with carcinomas and, more specifically, adenocarcinomas being the most common:
+There are general categories of cancer based on the type of cell the cancer starts in.
+Carcinomas and, more specifically, adenocarcinomas are the most common type:

 Carcinomas.
-Cancers that happen in epithelial surfaces; the cells that form the outer surface of the body to line or cover the body's cavities, tubes, and passageways.
+Cancers that start in epithelial surfaces.
+These surfaces are the cells that form the outer surface in the body to line or cover the body's organs, cavities, tubes, and passageways.
+These cancers form solid tumors.

 Adenocarcinomas.
-Cancers that form on a glandular surface, such as the lung, breast, prostate, ovary, or kidney.
-Adenocarcinomas are considered a subtype (specific type) of carcinomas.
+Cancers that start in glandular tissues that make mucus or fluid, such as the lung, breast, prostate, or colon.
+Adenocarcinomas are considered a specific type (subtype) of carcinomas.

 Sarcomas.
-Cancers that happen in supporting structures, such as bone, muscle, cartilage, fat, or fibrous tissue.
+Cancers that start in cells that make up supporting structures, such as bone, muscle, cartilage, fat, or fibrous tissue.
+These cancers form solid tumors.

 Lymphomas.
-Cancers that are found in cells of the immune system.
+Cancers that start in cells of the lymph nodes and lymphatic system.
+They may cause tumors in lymph tissue.

 What are primary cancers?

-Cancers begin in a single cell, and that cell is the site of the primary cancer.
-The cancer is named for the primary site of origin, such as skin, colon, or breast.
-For example:
+Cancers start in a single cell that has been damaged (mutated).
+That cell is the source of the primary cancer.
+The cancer is always named for the primary site where the original or first tumor started, such as skin, colon, or breast.

 What are metastatic cancers?

-Cancer can spread from where it started to other parts of the body.
+Cancer can spread from where it started (the primary site) to other parts of the body.

 Blood system.
 Arteries and veins take blood to and from all areas of the body.